Robert Schlögl: Life and work

 Robert Schlögl (left) and Andreas J. Heinrich (right) during the awarding of the 2023 Humboldt Prize in Germany.

-Schlögl studied chemistry at the University of Munich, where he received his bachelor's degree in 1979 and his doctorate in 1982.
-After postdoctoral studies at University of Cambridge under Sir John Meurig Thomas, at University of Basel under Hans-Joachim Güntherodt, and at the Fritz Haber Institute under Gerhard Ertl, he completed his Habilitation in Chemistry at Technische Universität Berlin in 1989.
-This was followed by a call to the University of Frankfurt as Professor of Inorganic Chemistry.
-Schlögl returned to Berlin and has been Director and Scientific Member of the Fritz Haber Institute since 1994.
-In 2011 he was also founding director at the Max Planck Institute for Chemical Energy Conversion.
+Schlögl studied chemistry at LMU Munich where he received his bachelor's degree in 1979 and his doctorate in 1982.
+After postdoctoral studies at University of Cambridge under Sir John Meurig Thomas, at the University of Basel under Hans-Joachim Güntherodt, and at the Fritz Haber Institute under Gerhard Ertl, he completed his Habilitation in Chemistry at Technische Universität Berlin in 1989.
+This was followed by a call to Goethe University Frankfurt as Professor of Inorganic Chemistry.
+Schlögl returned to Technische Universität Berlin and has been Director and Scientific Member of the Fritz Haber Institute since 1994.
+In 2011, he was also founding director at the Max Planck Institute for Chemical Energy Conversion.

 Schlögl is a researcher in catalysis who has made crucial contributions to the elucidation of the structural dynamics and functionality of heterogeneous catalysts based on inorganic solids.
 The focus of his work is on the investigation of polycrystalline copper, molybdenum and vanadium oxides for selective oxidation.

 Honors and awards

 Schlögl received numerous awards and distinctions.
 He was awarded the Otto Bayer Award and the Schunk Prize for innovative materials.
-In 2015 he received the Alwin Mittasch Prize, in 2017 the Ruhr Prize for Art and Science.
-For 2019 Schlögl was awarded the Eduard Rhein Prize.
+In 2015, he received the Alwin Mittasch Prize, in 2017 the Ruhr Prize for Art and Science.
+For 2019, Schlögl was awarded the Eduard Rhein Prize.
 He is also a member of the Berlin-Brandenburg Academy of Sciences and honorary professor at Technische Universität Berlin and Humboldt University of Berlin.
 Schlögl has been a member of the Leopoldina since 2011 and is a member of the German Academy of Engineering Sciences (Acatech).
+He also serves on the Board of Trustees of ESYS – Energy Systems of the Future, a joint initiative of acatech, Leopoldina and the Union of Academies.